DevelopersHQOfficial/BUTTONS-roles-Bot-DevelopersHQ/README.md

   node .
 ```

-# 🌟Star if you like the bot, join our [support server](https://discord.gg/Z4ebH8PXeA) for any kind of support!
+# 🌟Star if you like the bot, join our [support server](https://discord.gg/gkHS46TJjn) for any kind of support!
+# TUTORIAL VIDEO COMING SOON